kratores85/emw/README.md

 ### Launch EMW

 1. Open the installation folder and launch the `ModOrganizer.exe` executable
+2. If you have the `Enderal: Forgotten Stories (Special Edition)` game in your Steam Library then activate the `Enderal SE - Steam Time Tracking and Achievements` mod by checking it in the left-hand pane of the now open `Mod Organizer 2` (MO2) application.
-1. Locate the dropdown box on the top right of the newly opened application.
+3. Locate the dropdown box on the top right of MO2.
-1. Ensure that `EMW - Push Run To Play` is selected.
+4. Ensure that `EMW - Push Run To Play` is selected.
-1. Press the `Run` button.
+5. Press the `Run` button.

 ## In-Game MCM Options

 If an MCM page or a setting on an individual page is not listed then it is either already fully pre-configured by changes I have made or it does not need adjustment from it's default state.